 Breast cancer is the most common cancer in women and is second only to lung cancer as the leading cause of cancer deaths among women in the United States.
 It affects one of every eight American women.

-The Centers for Disease Control and Prevention estimates that more than 192,370 women are diagnosed with breast cancer each year, and the number of new cases has declined over the past decade.
+The Centers for Disease Control and Prevention estimates that more than 192,370 women receive a breast cancer diagnosis each year, and the number of new cases has declined over the past decade.
 More than 40,000 women lose their lives to this disease annually.

 Men can develop breast cancer, but it happens much less often than in women.
 Nearly 2,000 men are diagnosed with breast cancer each year.

-There are two main types of breast cancer.
-Breast tumors may have a single type of cancer, a combination of types, or a mixture of invasive and noninvasive (in situ) cancer.
+There are several different types of breast cancer.
+Breast tumors may have a single type, a combination, or a mixture of invasive and noninvasive (in situ) cancer.

 Ductal carcinoma is the most common form of breast cancer.
 Tumors form in the cells of the milk ducts, which carry milk to the nipples.
 Ductal carcinoma can be invasive with the potential to spread or non-invasive (also called ductal carcinoma in situ or DCIS).
 About one in five new breast cancer cases are DCIS.
 The chance for successful treatment of DCIS usually is very high.

-Lobular carcinoma occurs in the lobules, which are the milk-producing glands.
+Lobular carcinoma is the second most common type of breast cancer.
+This disease occurs in the lobules, which are the milk-producing glands.
 Lobular breast cancer can be non-invasive (in situ or LCIS, also called lobular neoplasia) or invasive (have a tendency to spread).
 About one in 10 breast cancer cases are invasive lobular cancer.

-Inflammatory breast cancer (IBC) is a rare, aggressive form of breast cancer that affects the dermal lymphatic system.
+Inflamatory breast cancer, or IBC, is a rare, aggressive form of breast cancer that affects the dermal lymphatic system.
 Rather than forming a lump, IBC tumors grow in flat sheets that cannot be felt in a breast exam.
-Read more about IBC.

-Recurrent breast cancer is cancer that has returned after being undetected for a time.
+This is a cancer that has returned after being undetected for a time.
 It can occur in the remaining breast tissue or at other sites such as the lungs, liver, bones or brain.
 Even though these tumors are in new locations, they still are called breast cancer.